 Chasers will not have to do anything special to get credit for your three reported units.
 Once their contact with you is confirmed they will receive credit for all three units!

 … The fabled TRIPLE ACTIVATION.

 All times must be in UTC.
+This is critical.